 The Knife and Porker Burger

 Black Rabbit Bistro & Lounge

 Darren’s critique: Now, the first two had good ideas with great execution while this burger was a great idea with only decent execution.
 This was the most expensive burger of the day (and while that does not weigh heavy on the ultimate rating, it is a factor).
 The major flaw that came with this one was that the egg should have been done over easy or cooked a little longer.
-You know how when you do a sunny-side up you kind of have to take care of that runny snot bit around the yolk?
+You know how when you do a sunny-side-up you kind of have to take care of that runny snot bit around the yolk?
 Yeah, that.
 I liked the hash brown style fries as an alternative to the usual.
-This would have gotten five stars otherwise, but earned four stars as well.
+This would have gotten five stars otherwise but earned four stars as well.

 The Orange County Burger

 Darren’s critique: Wow, where to start.
 Nothing worked together in this.
 The goat cheese was too creamy, pretty much like cream cheese with the heat of the burger pressing down upon it.
 I get what they were trying to do, pairing pork and citrus can be a great combo, but it just didn’t work right here.
 The tastes of this burger seemed confused to me, trying to be unique but not really bonding towards a common goal.
-One thing Nuburger always has going for it are good and fresh ingredients.
+One thing Nuburger always has going for it is good and fresh ingredients.
 A disappointment from a perennially good contender: 3 out of 5 stars.

 The Jekyll and Lays Burger

 Jekyll and Hyde’s Freehouse

 Darren’s critique: Possibly the best burger of the night.
 While we had to get this one to go, I made sure I had at least one bite of it in all its fresh glory.
 A cohesive plan well-executed, a distinctive taste with a good combo of both flavours and textures.
 Well done.
 4 1/2 out of 5 stars.